WALL AND CEILING MOUNTED GAS LIGHTS CLEAN AND INSPECTION

 - Replace a worn-out post, or straighten/level out the post

-- Replace a broken gas light head (These usually last forever unless hit by a tree limb or a flying baseball)
+- Replace a broken head (These usually last forever unless hit by a tree limb or a flying baseball)

-- Change out glass panes with tempered glass (Tempered glass usually takes a few days to make because it is cut and then fired in an oven to set.
-Tempered glass has a higher heat rating than normal glass.)
+- Change out glass panes with tempered glass (tempered usually takes a few days to make, and cut and then is sent into an oven) Tempered glass has a higher heat rating from normal glass.

 Looking for some places to find gas lights for your home?
 Check out these shops that carry an assortment from modern to contemporary.

 Bevolo Gas Lights.
 Since 1945 these folks have been creating custom copper and stainless gas lights, that are built to last, and built to suit every style of any home.

 Flambeaux Gas Lighting has been around since 2004 creating New Orleans style lighting and much more.
 With many different lighting options and customizations, these folks make all of their products by hand.